OnAzart/distributed-systems/README.md

 # DS

-First part of Distributes System homework at UKU.
+Distributes System homework at UKU.

 Nodes communicate via REST, using Flask app for interface and exchanging messages.

-Supported logging.
-Using threads to async transferring messages.
+Supported logging (/logs).
+Using threads for transferring messages.

 Created docker infrastructure with separate network.